Mini Strawberry Tarts with the BEST Homemade Shortbread Crusts

 Everybody loves these Strawberry Mini-Tarts!
-It must be something about the small size that makes indulging easier to justify, easier on the conscience, and more irresistible.
+Something about their small size makes indulging easier to justify, easier on the conscience, and more irresistible.

 Goodness!
 It’s hard not to nibble on these cookie-crust tart shells before you assemble your mini-tarts.
 I never cry over a broken crust because I’m too busy eating it.